 There’s no mixing fernet with bacon rind, durian juice and cumin here.
 It’s all about classic tropical cocktails that actually taste good.

 Oh, and if you want, you can have it served inside a hollowed-out pineapple.
-The Tonga Room is a tiki bar, but it is also something much more than that.
+The Tonga Room is a tiki bar, and is considerably cheesier than anything Fisherman’s Wharf can manage, but it is also something much more than that.

 San Francisco institution since 1945